MrTortoise/ChristmasKata2018/Readme.md

 Santa feels it is time to return to roots and be able to respond to letters to any of his hundreds of names.
-However due to difficulty of reading all these (an ongoing eye condition) feels it will be necessary to extend the existing functionality to accomodate these.
+However due to difficulty of reading all these (an ongoing eye condition) he feels it will be necessary to extend the existing functionality to accomodate these.

 Due to the secrecy of the elven systems they will not give us their code.
-Also due to their lack of time they are unwilling to even provide a working harness.
+Also due to a lack of time they are unwilling to even provide a working harness.
 So we have the extremities of a system, no idea about how it is really used and hooked up but a requirement to make a change.

-Its almost like you just joined a scrum team at 'Faceless Corp' - Merry Christmas
+At least soon it will be a different year!

 ## Integration informatioon
 The part of the process we have been made aware of though is that there